signalfx/lambda-java/README.md

 ## Usage

-SignalFx Java Lambda Wrapper is a wrapper to instrument execution of Java Lambda as well sending metrics to SignalFx inside AWS Lambda.
+The SignalFx Java Lambda Wrapper is a wrapper around an AWS Lambda Java function handler, used to instrument execution of the function and send metrics to SignalFx.

-### Install via maven dependency:
+### Install via maven dependency
 ```xml
 <dependency>
   <groupId>com.signalfx.public</groupId>